scylladb/scylladb/docs/cql/types.rst

 (with clustering columns) should be used.
 A collection can be **frozen** or **non-frozen**.
 A non-frozen collection can be modified, i.e., have an element added or removed.
 A frozen collection can only be updated as a whole.
 By default, a collection is non-frozen.

+Performance of collections operation is inferior compared to :ref:`User Defined Types <udts>`.
+More `here <https://www.scylladb.com/2017/12/07/performance-udt/>`_.

 To declare a frozen collection, use ``FROZEN`` keyword:

 .. code-block:: cql